What This Article Covers

 The main comparison points of enterprise software are the TCO and the application’s functionality.
 Companies look for solutions from vendors that they are already working with.
 Then allow the issue of integration to play a primary decision-making role.
 They ignore TCO (most tend to make decisions without knowing the estimated TCO).
 Instead of focusing more on initial software acquisition cost.
 And then de-emphasize the functionality comparison between applications.

 A primary way this is done is by having executives, who don’t work with enterprise applications perform the functionality observation through a controlled demo environment.
 And by marginalizing the users, removing them from the decision-making process.
 This allows for the selection of weak applications in perpetuity.

 The Basis for Estimation

 I visit clients often post go-live on SAP APO and have developed a good sample of companies.
-I know the typical length of an SAP APO implementation, as well the costs of maintaining SAP APO.
-I also work with a number of best-of-breed vendors.
-Because I had access to information from several necessary sources, and was able to make times estimations based upon personal experience, I decided to perform a total cost analysis between PP/DS and a best of breed production planning and scheduling vendor.
+I know the typical length of an SAP APO implementation, as well as the costs of maintaining SAP APO.
+I also work with some best-of-breed vendors.
+Because I had access to information from several necessary sources and was able to make times estimations based upon personal experience, I decided to perform a total cost analysis between PP/DS and a best of breed production planning and scheduling vendor.

 The Scope of the Analysis

 This analysis is limited to the major planning applications.
 I have developed estimates for costs of APO modules versus best-of-breed applications for the areas in which I have first-hand knowledge, which is demand planning, supply planning, service parts planning and production planning and scheduling.